On $p$-adic denseness of quotients of values of integral forms: Denseness (or not) of forms for infinitely many primes

 We now prove the main results of this paper.
-Recall that in this section, we consider the question of whether $R(F)$ is dense in $\Q_p$ for infinitely many primes $p$ and its variations.
+Recall that in this section, we consider the question of whether $R(F)$ is dense in infinitely many completions with respect to prime ideals $\p$ and its variations.